psiexperiment/psiexperiment/readme.md

 ### Controller

 The controller is the central plugin of the experiment system.
-It's responsible for managing a series of *engines*, which communicate with connected hardware devices (e.g., NI-DAQmx cards, speakers, serial devices such as the NE1000 pump, etc.)
+It's responsible for managing a series of *engines* and *actions*.

+An *engine* communicates with a data acquisition device (e.g., a NI-DAQmx card).
+Each engine manages a set of analog and digital *channels*.
+The channel declaration contains sufficient information (e.g., expected range of values, sampling frequency, start trigger for acquisition, etc.) for the engine to configure the channel.
+Each channel has a set of *inputs* or *outputs* associated with it (depending on whether it's an input or output channel).
+The inputs and outputs act as the primary interface to the hardware for various psiexpermient plugins.

 Plugins